Lynx R1 Pro€1.299,- excl. VAT

 Native Hand Tracking and Controller Integration

-Finally, the Lynx R1 can be controlled completely with your hands thanks to its native hand tracking capabilities.
+Finally, the Lynx R1 Pro can be controlled completely with your hands thanks to its native hand tracking.
+Read what our customers have to say about us capabilities.
 This makes the device usable as a hands-free screen, avoiding the issue with many VR & AR headsets where you have to constantly be picking up & putting down controllers.

 The Lynx has a specialised software that works with 2 external cameras to manage all the hand tracking.
 The specialised software has the ability to tracking not only the users hands but also each individual fingers to a high degree of accuracy and with low latency.
 Furthermore the use of infra-red cameras allows the hand tracking to continue working with high accuracy in dark environments.

 Even though the Lynx R1 Pro can be completely controlled with your hands, the headset can be used with the purpose built Lynx R1 Pro 6DOF controllers.
 Giving your organisation the flexibility to decide which best suits your use case.

 Standalone Mixed Reality